DevExpress/devextreme-documentation/concepts/50 React Components/45 Optimize Performance/00 Optimize Performance.md

-DevExtreme React Components may exhibit lower performance due to unnecessary component re-renders that may also produce the following side effects:
+DevExtreme React Components may have reduced performance due to unnecessary component re-renders that can also cause the following side effects:

 - The component responds to a click incorrectly.
 - The component discards its value on input.